Initial Release: November 2000

 Saving Your Game: There are unlimited saves on all platforms; however, players using the PC version may encounter a bug that prevents saving the game at all.
 Fortunately this is easily fixed.
 See the bug note at the start of the walkthrough for details.
 (PC and Macintosh savegame files are available in case you make a bad save, want to skip a level, etc.)

 Secrets: There are 36 golden roses in the game.
 If you find them all, after the credits you'll be able to access "Special Features" from the options menu.
 This is a collection of storyboards, etc., created during the game design.

 Bonus Levels: No official add-ons, but check out the Level Editor page for links to sites with player-created levels you can download.

 Classic Tomb Raider Games on New Systems: Chronicles was designed for Windows 98/Me but can be patched to run in newer versions of Windows.
+There are also a number of fan-made mods to enhance your gaming experience.
 See the TR5 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

 Becoming an Expert Raider

 If you've never played a Tomb Raider game before—or even if you have—I encourage you to check out my TR5 Controls and Gameplay Tips & Strategy pages.
 They include pointers on moving Lara through her environment, conserving health and ammo, using the menu and inventory systems, and much more.